 How to Clean the Monitor

-Do not open the monitor casing because in the inside we have electrical voltages that can give you a nasty shock or even turn you into past tense.
+Do not open the monitor casing because on the inside we have electrical voltages that can give you a nasty shock or even kill you.

 Parts of a Computer

 How to Clean the Mouse

 The mouse also needs cleaning.
 The optical mouse is much easier to clean.
 Using a damp cloth, wipe the underside of the mouse gently until all the accumulated dirt particles are cleared.